wdporter/i-am-that-vuepress/43-ignorance-can-be-recognised-not-jnana/readme.md

 One must turn around.

 **M:**&ensp;Again you have introduced the trinity of the sun, the body and shadow.
-There is no such division in reälity.
+There is no such division in reality.
-What I am talking about has nothing to do with duälities and trinities.
+What I am talking about has nothing to do with dualities and trinities.
 Don’t mentalise and verbalise.
 Just see and be.